BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/SPECThead/setMaterial Air
 /gate/SPECThead/vis/setColor cyan
 ```
 The `SPECThead` volume **must** be large enough to include all components of the system (including collimators or shielding) and can include the phantom as well to enable close contouring.
-The `SPECThead` volume must not cover any part of the source or phantom.
+However, the `SPECThead` volume should not cover any part of the source.
 Any shielding material outside the `SPECThead` volume will be ignored in the simulation (i.e. photons will pass straight through).
 The `SPECThead` is shown as a cyan wire frame in Figure 1.
 Visualization commands e.g. `/vis/setColor' can be set for all volumes, but visualization will only occur when a viewer is specified (see Visualization section below).

 The positioning of the SPECT head will depend on the acquisition and the phantom that is used.
 The hierarchical structure of GATE means that any phantom volume will overwrite any SPECThead volume in the same position, this includes any air around the corners of a voxelised phantom.

 All detector components must be defined relative to the **center** of the `SPECThead` volume.
 Any translation set in `/gate/SPECThead/placement/setTranslation` will be applied to all components.
 Therefore, `/gate/SPECThead/placement/setTranslation` is a good way to set the radius of the detector during the acquisition.
 This is the radius to the center of the `SPECThead` volume, not to the front collimator or touch plate.

-Due to the phantom we are using here, a radius of 45 cm for the Lu-177 Dotatate example and 40.75 cm for the Jaszczak phantom example was set to avoid overlap between the phantom volume and system components.
-To obtain the distance from the center of rotation to the collimator surface we need to substract half of the SPECTHead dimension along X. This results in radius of rotation of 26.25 cm and 22 cm for the Lu-177 Dotatate and the the Jaszczak phantom example, respectively.
+In the following examples, a radius of 45 cm for the Lu-177 Dotatate example and 40.75 cm for the Jaszczak phantom example was set to avoid overlap between the phantom volume and system components.
+To obtain the distance from the center of rotation to the collimator surface we need to substract half of the SPECTHead dimension along X. This results in radius of rotation of 26.25 cm and 22 cm for the Lu-177 Dotatate and the  Jaszczak phantom example, respectively.

 Using multiple repetitions  of the `SPECThead` (`/gate/SPECThead/ring/setRepeatNumber` below)  and running  the visualization can be useful to check for overlap at all rotation angles as it can be seen in the figure below: